-Instant Pot Corned Beef is one of the easiest ways to prepare corned beef.
-Enjoy a tender corned beef, the brisket will be tender, you never knew it was possible to make it so tender.
+Instant Pot Corned Beef and cabbage is one of the easiest ways to prepare corned beef brisket with vegetables.
+You can enjoy a delicious homemade corned beef anytime you have a craving.
+The brisket will be so tender, you never knew it was possible to make it so tender.

 What is Corned Beef?